tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 We can see from the above report that critical parts of the code have not been tested, i.e. `rango/views`.
 The `coverage` package [has many more features](http://nedbatchelder.com/code/coverage/) that you can explore to make your tests even more comprehensive!

-X> ###Exercises
+X> ### Testing Exercises
 X>
 X> Lets say that we want to extend the `Page` to include two additional fields, `last_visit` and X> `first_visit` that will be of type `timedate`.
 X>
 X>  - Update the model to include these two fields.
 X>  - Update the add page functionality, and the goto functionality.
 X>  - Add in a test to ensure the last visit or first visit is not in the future.
 X>  - Add in a test to ensure that the last visit equal to or after the first visit.
+X>
+X>  If you want to see more tests for Rango, you can see the ones we have created in on [GitHub](https://raw.githubusercontent.com/leifos/tango_with_django_2/master/code/tango_with_django_project/rango/tests.py)

+I> ### Other Test Resources
+I>
-X> - Run through [Part Five of the official Django Tutorial](https://docs.djangoproject.com/en/1.9/intro/tutorial05/) to learn more about testing.
+I>  - Run through [Part Five of the official Django Tutorial](https://docs.djangoproject.com/en/2.1/intro/tutorial05/) to learn more about testing.
-X> - Check out the [tutorial on test driven development by Harry Percival](http://www.tdd-django-tutorial.com).
+I>  - Check out the [tutorial on test driven development by Harry Percival](http://www.tdd-django-tutorial.com).